 The rsyslog “call” statement

 The rsyslog “call” statement is used to tie rulesets together.
-It is modelled after the usual programming langauge “call” statement.
+It is modelled after the usual programming language “call” statement.
 Think of a ruleset as a subroutine (what it really is!) and you get the picture.

 The “call” statement can be used to call into any type of rulesets.
 If a rule set has a queue assigned, the message will be posted to that queue and processed asynchronously.
 Otherwise, the ruleset will be executed synchronously and control returns to right after the call when the rule set has finished execution.